Mathieu-Desrochers/Schemings/documentation/macros/define-service.md

 --------------------
 Matches the subrequests and rows on the first specified values.

-Subrequests that have not match are passed to the first procedure.
+Subrequests that have not matched are passed to the first procedure.
 Matching pairs are compared on the other specified values.
 If anything has changed they are passed to the second procedure.
 Rows that have no match are deleted.